Table of Contents

 The Blue Horizon Method: A Structured Journey

-We believe that blood tests are most effective when used as part of a deliberate process, rather than a first resort.
+Blood tests are most effective when used as part of a deliberate process.

 Phase 1: Consult Your GP